SynTexDZN/homebridge-syntex/README.md

 ## Installation
 1. Install homebridge using: `sudo npm install -g homebridge`
 2. Install this plugin using: `sudo npm install -g homebridge-syntex`
-3. Install the webhooks plugin using: `sudo npm install -g homebridge-syntex-webhooks` ( *to enable all features of the UI* )
+3. Install the webhooks plugin using: `sudo npm install -g homebridge-syntex-webhooks`<br>
+( *to enable all features of the UI* )
 4. Update your configuration file.
 See snippet below.
 5. Restart the Homebridge Service with: `sudo systemctl restart homebridge; sudo journalctl -fau homebridge`

 ## Example Config
-**Info:** If the `logDirectory` and `cacheDirectory` for the storage can't be created you have to do it by yourself and give it full write permissions!
+**Important:** If the `logDirectory` and `cacheDirectory` for the storage can't be created you have to do it by yourself and give it full write permissions!
 - `sudo chown -R homebridge /var/homebridge/SynTex/` ( *permissions only for homebridge* )
 - `sudo chmod 777 -R homebridge /var/homebridge/SynTex/` ( *permissions for many processes* )